Harrington College of Design

-Harrington College of Design (1931–2015) was a for-profit college in the Loop area of Chicago, Illinois, USA, that closed in 2015.
+Harrington College of Design (1931–2015) was a for-profit college in the Loop area of Chicago, Illinois, US, that closed in 2015.
 It offered students programs leading to either a master's, bachelor's or associate's degree upon completion of the interior design, digital photography or communication design programs.
 Each program was credentialed with multiple levels of accreditation.
 The college was owned by Career Education Corporation.

 History

 The college traced its history to 1931 when Frances Harrington, a practicing interior designer, traveled to Chicago to provide a series of lectures for interior design professionals.
 She soon found a growing interest in the study of interior design and expanded her offerings by creating the Harrington Institute of Interior Design.

 As Harrington Institute grew, Harrington began providing diplomas to her qualified day division students.
 When she retired in 1959, her former student Robert Marks assumed leadership of the school.
 Marks added many programs and degree options to the school's curriculum.
 Changes in programs, which then under the guidance of the school's professional Advisory Board, were driven by input from the design industry's professional organizations.

 In 2003, Harrington Institute changed its name to Harrington College of Design after being purchased by Career Education Corporation, which proceeded to expand the school's design-related programs of study.
 The school moved to a new location at 200 W. Madison Street and mandated an annual 20% enrollment increase, which it were able to sustain for a few years until the economy faltered and then crashed in 2008.
 The campus at 200 W. Madison Street in Chicago closed at the end of the summer semester in August 2015.